JenniferT9462/express-routing/README.md

 ## Server Implementation

 * Create a file named `index.js`.
+* In the package.json file add `"type": "module"` to Enable ES Module Syntax (import/export).
 * In the index.js file import express:

         import express from "express";